plone/volto/docs/source/configuration/settings-reference.md

     }
     ```

-    If you want that Volto only does a single request and concentrate all the expanders in it then configure `apiExpanders` like:
+    If you want Volto to make only a single request, combining all the expanders in it, then configure `apiExpanders` as shown.

     ```jsx
     config.settings.apiExpanders = [